apicraft/detroit2014/OpeningSession.md

 The only responsibility for proposing a session is that you do your best to capture the output of the session for our proceedings.

-How do you contribute you to the proceedings?
+How do you contribute to the proceedings?

-This might involve
+You can:

-* asking for a volunteer at the beginning of your session to take notes
+* ask for a volunteer at the beginning of your session to take notes

-* or taking photos of the whiteboard or flip charts in your session to spur your memory for later
+* or take photos of the whiteboard or flip charts in your session to spur your memory for later

 Your only obligation is that you summarize your session on the GitHub wiki.
 The more details the better.